 Problem & Context:

 In January 2016, the VGH Emergency Department (ED) started a Healthy Workplace Initiative that saw several important themes emerge, one of which was professional safety.
 There were several incidents of some of the Staff, doctors & physicians being exposed to violence and profanity when providing care to Patients.
-These incidents had tremendous negative impact on the Emergency Team at VGH and the culture that VCH was trying to uphold.
+These incidents had a tremendous negative impact on the Emergency Team at VGH and the culture that VCH was trying to uphold.

-“In response, through collaborative effort of VGH Emergency Department Professional Safety Working Group and the Workplace Health Safety & Prevention Team proposal was made for a STOP Violence poster campaign to educate patients on the issue and increase staff and physician reporting of violence in the workplace.
+“In response, through the collaborative effort of VGH Emergency Department Professional Safety Working Group and the Workplace Health Safety & Prevention Team proposal was made for a STOP Violence poster campaign to educate patients on the issue and increase staff and physician reporting of violence in the workplace.

 Although the poster campaign was one of the initiatives that come out of the collaborative effort there was a reference to the campaign that Fraser Health started at Surrey Memorial.

 Role: Lead designer